 The moment is over for Austin’s most misunderstood public artwork.

 Trominski, then an emerging architect, envisioned reflective rectangular blue panels along the underpass walls, visual markers meant to punctuate the movement of traveling in a car along the roadway as it dips below grade and under a railroad bridge.
 Solar lights illuminated the stretch of road under the bridge with a cool blue light, and a color block pattern was painted along the underpass walls, subtle shades of blue and green, would suggest the impression of being underwater.

 Indeed, the city’s lack of funding for the maintenance of its public artworks has also meant “Moments” signature reflective blue panels became dull and shabby.
 One panel fell off altogether and was never replaced.

 Then in 2018, artist Laurie Frick created what was the best art intervention ever to happen to public art in Austin.
-Under an initiative launched by AIPP to invite re-imagining of existing public art, Frick created “Date Tells a Story,” a brilliant blue mural along both sides of the underpass.
+Under an initiative launched by AIPP to invite re-imagining of existing public art, Frick created “Data Tells a Story,” a brilliant blue mural along both sides of the underpass.

 Frick’s wildly-popular piece was extended several times beyond its initial year-long presentation.
-It was only in September that Frick removed the fabric covers from the blue panels and painted over her stripes.
+It was only in September this year that Frick removed the fabric covers from the blue panels and painted over her stripes.
 (The underpass walls remain the vibrant turquoise.)
 Since then, the Downtown Austin Alliance commissioned artist Sadé Lawson to create mural on one wall of the underpass.

 Now that “Moments” has been taken off the AIPP collections list, it comes under the purview of the Austin Public Works Department.
 Discussions to date have centered on removal of the panels and recycling the material.